-A pond is a relatively small body of fresh still water, either natural or man-made.
+A pond is a relatively small body of fresh still water, either natural or designed.
 As well as the significant role in supporting wildlife, ponds also serve as reflective and tranquil places for us to enjoy.

 Over 130 ponds are flourishing in The Parks Trust’s care and are important habitats for dragonflies and other wildlife, including the great crested newt, a protected species.